 These are all standard WinHTTP API functions for making web requests.
 It then constructs an HTTP GET request to www[.]oref[.]org[.]il/alerts/RemainderConfig_eng.json using hardcoded user agent string Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/109.0.0.0.

 As seen, the malware utilizes a series of obfuscated strings, which are actually API function names encrypted using a simple XOR cipher with the hardcoded key “Saturday, October 07, 2023, 6:29:00 AM.”
 Decrypting the string “Hw4VET4NAwtNUjYi” reveals the LoadLibraryA function as well.
-See “Appendix” for the script used to decrypt them.
+See “Appendix” to get a script usefull to decrypt them.

 STRINGS DECRYPTION ROUTINE